kevmuri/Godot-BeatKeeper/README.md

 ## Audio Mode
 If you want to have an AudioStreamPlayer play on a signal emission, you will need to turn on Audio Mode, which will allow the BeatKeeper node to emit the `_audio` signals.
 These are slightly offset by the percieved AudioServer delay and will make your AudioStreamPlayer play at the correct time instead of slightly later.

+# Contribution
+Originally written by ynot01, updated to Godot 4.x by kevmuri.